RocketCommunicationsInc/astro-components-stencil/src/components/rux-global-status-bar/readme.md

 There are three named slots in the Global Status Bar: left-side, app-meta, and right-side.
 These can be used by declaring a slot attribute with the corresponding value on the element you want to be placed in that slot.

 -   left-side (`<div slot="left-side" />`): places the content with the left-side slot attribute on the far left of the Global Status Bar.
-The default component in the left-side slot is a `<rux-icon icon="apps" size="small">` which can be replaced by declaring a left-side slot in your markup or the icon can be changed by declaring a new menu-icon attribute.
-If a menu-icon attribute value is provided that does not match an icon in the rux-icon libary, then a console error will be displayed.
+If the includeIcon prop is set to true then the default component in the left-side slot is a `<rux-icon icon="apps" size="small">` which can be replaced by declaring a left-side slot in your markup.
+If you only want a different icon you can declare a different icon property on the rux-icon using the menuIcon prop on global status bar.
+If a menu-icon attribute value is provided that does not match an icon in the rux-icon libary, then no icon will be displayed.
 -   app-meta (`<div slot="app-meta" />`): places the content with the app-meta slot attribute just to the right of the left-side slot, a common location for an application name and app state.
-This slot is in the middle of the Global Status Bar component, however its margin pushes it to the left.
-The default elements in the app-meta slot are heading 1 elements showing the default values for the appDomain, appName, and appVersion properties.
+This slot is in the middle of the Global Status Bar component, however its margin-right pushes it to the left.
+If the includeAppMeta prop is set to true then the default elements in the app-meta slot are heading 1 elements showing the values for the appDomain, appName, and appVersion properties.
 The app-meta slot also contains placeholder divs for an application state and username component.
 These default elements can be replaced by declaring a app-meta slot in your markup or the default app-meta information can be changed by setting the optional properties of app-domain, app-name, and app-version.
 -   right-side (`<div slot="right-side" />`): places the content with the right-side slot attribute on the far right of the Global Status Bar.
 This slot has no default elements and will only display if a child element with the right-side slot attribute is included in your markup.

 #### Unnamed Slots